 3) Concerns About Personal Space or Embarrassment

 If you are self-conscious or concerned about your mouth in some way, speak to your dentist to find out what steps you can take before the procedure.
 A rinse, flossing, or brushing directly before the procedure might help.

 Dental anxiety often fades away after a first successful procedure.
 Until you feel comfortable, it is a good idea to establish a hand signal you can use if you need your dentist to stop right away.
 Your comfort is critical to any procedure!

 Here are some ideas on making a dental procedure easier:

 — Go to bed early the day before and do your best to get sufficient rest.

 — Plan for a “reward” that you will get immediately after the procedure.

 — Practice deep breathing, which can help anxiety during a procedure.

 — Bring a supportive friend or family member to your office visit.

-Need a dentist in Thousand Oaks, Newbury Park, or Westlake Village?
+Need a dentist in Encino, Sherman Oaks, or Tarzana?
 Our supportive dental office will help you get the care you need!